WHEN: Monday, March 5th, 2018

 2223 N. Westshore Blvd.

-Please Note: It is the policy of NAWIC Tampa Chapter #36 to invoice for all unfilled reservations.
-No cancellations after the Thursday deadline.
+* Please note: it is the policy of NAWIC Tampa Chapter #36 to invoice for all unfilled reservations.
+No cancellations after the Wednesday deadline.

 To register online as a new member, please click here.